frozenblood07/sb/forex/FOREX.md

 I will create the **ExchangeRate** module and install it in the customer transaction engine or any other service for that matter as a third party library.

+### Assumptions
+The external rate exchange api will provide the exchange rate based on the date and time provided in the api.
+Meaning it will return the results for the date and time we want.
+This is to ensure that every service works on the same exchange rate.

 ### ExchangeRate module